RichardDShipman/RichardDShipman/README.md

 I am a bioinformatician with a background in applied science, with a concentration in biochemistry and molecular biology.
 Throughout my life, I’ve been tinkering with computers, which naturally led me to support the projects I pursue.
 Past experiences involved developing computational proteomics tools that enable the discovery and application of novel phosphopeptides and glycopeptides with desired properties.
 I am currently enrolled as a Master student in Omics Data Analysis at the University of Vic - Central University of Catalonia (UVic-UCC).
 I enjoy exploring the intersection of different omics fields with the aid of computational tools.
 For my Final Master's Project, I am researching at the University of Valencia on the glycovirology of rotaviruses.
 The projects listed below highlight some of those adventures.

+# Machine Learning and AI

+Over the years, I’ve been experimenting with various machine learning and AI methods to tackle research problems and enhance my coding skills.
+This includes delving into the processes of software development in scientific research.
+Many of the tools I’ve utilized, particularly ChatGPT and its related tools, have been instrumental in generating code and solutions to my challenges.
+However, these tools often lead to incorrect processes and require significant adjustments to achieve functionality.
+Consequently, I’ve spent considerable time debugging and refining their code.
+Despite these efforts, some bugs persist, and there are instances of odd coding practices.

+One notable observation is the substantial improvement in AI coding tools since their release over the past few years.
+I intend to leverage these tools and integrate them further into my projects.
+One of the tools I’ve begun with is a RAG (retrieval augmented generation) system using Chroma DB as a vector database to store content from glycobiology papers.
+This approach has significantly enhanced the performance of the system when answering questions related to glycobiology and proteomics.

+One of my initial projects involved the use of local LLMs with Ollama, as linked below.
+I’m committed to exploring and developing local LLMs that process or generate data based on user inputs.
+In the future, I plan to release a tool that can translate CSV documents from one language to another.
+These experiments aim to improve accessibility of scientific data to our language-speaking community, thereby removing barriers in science that stem from language barriers.

+- TEXT_RAG [Link](https://github.com/RichardDShipman/TEXT_RAG) - A RAG that constructs a ChomaDB vector database for LLM querying of PDFs, HTMLs, and TXT files.

 # Recent Projects

 Here is a list of recent projects I have been toying with on my free time.